HNeukermans/FluentRanges/README.md

 # FluentRanges
-Library for all sorts of range like numerics, date and other value types.
+Library for all sorts of ranges like numerics, date and other value types.